atk4/data/docs/model.rst

     or inside drop-down.

     If you don't have field 'name' but you want some other field to be title, you can specify that in the property.
-If title_field is not needed, set it to false or point towards a non-existent field.
+If titleField is not needed, set it to false or point towards a non-existent field.

     See: :php:meth::`hasOne::addTitle()`